anujatehra/Password-Checker/README.md

 # Password Checker - Python Project

 ## Description:
-This is a password checker written in Python.
-It allows users to assess the strength of their passwords based on defined security rules and optionally check if the password has appeared in known data breaches using the Have I Been Pwned (HIBP) API.
+This is a basic password strength checker written in Python.
+It allows users to input a password and evaluates its strength based on common security practices.
+The script checks for minimum length, use of uppercase and lowercase characters, digits, and special characters, and provides helpful suggestions for improvement if the password is weak or moderate.

 ## Features:
-- Validates password strength:
+- Checks for:
-  - Minimum length
+  - Minimum password length (8 characters)
+  - At least one uppercase letter
-  - Use of uppercase and lowercase letters
+  - At least one lowercase letter
-  - Inclusion of digits and special characters
-- Optional check against known password breaches using the HIBP API
+  - At least one digit
+  - At least one special character (e.g. !@#$%^&*)
+- Grades password strength as **Weak**, **Moderate**, or **Strong**
+- Provides suggestions to improve weak passwords
-- Command-line interface for easy interaction
+- Simple command-line interface
-- Basic error handling and user feedback
+- No internet connection required

 ## Requirements:
 - Python 3.x
-- `requests` library (required for HIBP API check)
+- No external libraries required (uses built-in `re` module)

+> ✅ Compatible with Windows, Linux, and macOS

 ## How to Use:
 1. Clone or download this repository.